LFC6times/amidst/README.md

 [![Build Status](https://travis-ci.org/toolbox4minecraft/amidst.svg?branch=master)](https://travis-ci.org/toolbox4minecraft/amidst)

+## Using to output all structures to a certain file:
+Put the build of Amidst in its own folder.
+Then, open a command prompt, and run

+"java -jar -Xmx[ram allocated] [insert file name] > output.txt"
+(no quotes, and it is recommended to use -Xmx to increase memory, like -Xmx8g gives 8gb ram.
+The "> output.txt" puts the console output into a file output.txt)

+Then, when the "Profile Selector" window appears, choose a vanilla 1.16 installation (1.16 to 1.16.5).
+Once Amidst loads, go to File, choose "New From Seed", and enter a world seed.
+Go into Settings, ensure "Default World Type" is set to "Default", disable the following: Smooth Scrolling, Fragment Fading, and Restrict Maximum Zoom.
+Change the Number of Threads as you see fit.
+Under Layers, ensure that the corresponding boxes for your chosen structure are ticked.
+For Witch Huts, ensure Overworld and Temple/Witch Hut Icons are enabled.
+All other choices may be disabled.

 ## What is Amidst?

 Amidst is a tool to display an overview of a Minecraft world, without actually creating it.